ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the software engineer go broke?
-Because he lost all his cache!
+1. Why did the software developer go broke?
+Because he lost his domain in a bet!

-2. Why did the cybersecurity expert bring a ladder to the office?
-Because he heard the security was on a higher level!
+2. Why did the computer catch a cold?

-3. Why was the computer cold?
 It left its Windows open!

-4. Why do programmers prefer dark mode?
-Because light attracts bugs!
+3. Why did the hacker go broke?
+He lost all his "Ctrl"!

+4. Why did the computer go to the doctor?
+It had a virus and needed a byte!

 [
-Sun Feb  4 01:11:35 UTC 2024
+Mon Feb  5 01:08:59 UTC 2024
  ]